Skip to content

 CI Workflow Notes

-• Pushes to main run packaging checks (package-check.yml).
+• Pushes to main run package-check.yml for ongoing confidence, not release approval.

 • PyPI publishing is manual only via scripts/publish_pypi_manual.sh.